visnudeva/Niri70S/README.md

-**Here is my simple hyprland and Niri dotfiles setup for Arch linux based distros.**
+**A simple orange and purple Lava lamp 70's themed hyprland and Niri dotfiles setup for Arch linux based distros.**

 Here is my install script.